MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

 > [!NOTE]
 > Paying by using a bank account is not available in some countries or regions.
 >
-> Use credit card issued from same country as your tenant origin.
+> You must use a credit card issued from same country as your tenant origin.

 ## Add a new credit card or bank account